Choosing an investment option

 Factors to consider

 The investment choice that suits you will depend on your personal circumstances.
-The following are important factors to consider when making an investment choice:
+Below are important factors to consider when making an investment choice:

 - Your age and investment time frame – how long before you retire and want to access your super savings?
 Generally, when you’re younger, you may want to invest in growth options as you have a longer investment time frame and usually can afford to take more risk.
 As you get older, you may gradually move to more conservative investments aimed at reducing volatility and preserving your balance.

 - How much control you want – you can take charge and make specific investment decisions, or you can leave it to us.
-Media Super has a range of pre-mixed and single asset class investment options, as well the Direct Investment option.
+Media Super has a range of Pre-mixed and DIY investment options.

 - Your risk profile – how much investment risk are you comfortable with and willing to tolerate?